XDR GraphQL APIs Authentication๐

 }

-Force Reset a Client Secret🔗
+Force Reset a Client Secret๐

-If the user needs to reset a client secret and has an invalid old secret or does not know the old secret, the client secret can still be refreshed for an existing client id using forceRotateClientSecret
+If the user needs to reset a client secret and has an invalid old secret or does not know the old secret, the client secret can still be refreshed for an existing client id using forceRotateClientSecret.
+Note that only TenantAdmin users of the tenant, Secureworks Admins, or Secureworks Operations users can call this API.

 mutation forceRotateClientSecret($id: ID! = "c373d68a-fdca-476f-5b48-92ed5804dc53")